V11Playko/V11Playko/README.md

 - 🌱 I’m currently learning: I'm learning about microservices development and the architecture of ports and adapters.

-- 👯 I’m looking to collaborate on: I'm interested in collaborating in projects related to competitive programming and algorithms.
+- 👯 I’m looking to collaborate on: I'm interested in collaborating in projects related to competitive programming, open source and algorithms.

 - 📫 How to reach me: **heinnervega20@gmail.com**